NOAA-EMC/spoc/ush/test/README.md

    - bufr2ioda.sh

 ## How to run the test shell script
-- Get help page for usage
+- Get the help page for usage

 ```
       ./bufrioda.sh -h